chantastic/prompt-guidelines/README.markdown

 ## Disrupt Controlled Process

-A controlled process is one that can be halted or rerun with little consiquence.
-Users should be addiquently warned about the outcome but nothing truely distructive is happening.
+A controlled process is one that can be halted or rerun with little consequence.
+Users should be adequately warned about the outcome but nothing truly destructive is happening.

 The Action Button color is pretty contextual.
 I'd guess `yellow` in the majority of cases.